MGTheTrain/ai-api-experiments/README.md

 ## Summary

-Sample apps utilizing AI as Service (primarily OpenAI and Gemini) Web APIs
+Sample apps utilizing AI as a Service (primarily OpenAI and Gemini) Web APIs

 ## Reference